Skip to content

 Newcastle United are the last team any of the established European heavyweights would have wanted to emerge from Pot 4.
 A bouncing St James’ Park is an intimidating prospect for any team and is an added complication that Enrique could have done without.
 Newcastle’s presence makes Group F a more difficult prospect for all concerned.

-PSG have made a disappointing start to their league campaign and sit fifth in Ligue 1.
+PSG have made a disappointing start to their league campaign and were sitting fifth in Ligue 1.
 However, they enjoyed a convincing 2-0 win over Dortmund in their opening Group F match.
+They then enjoyed a convincing win over Marseille and moved up to third before a goalless draw at Clermont Foot.

 Prediction